-Habits are the secret to implementing lasting behavior change.
+Habits are the key to implementing lasting behavior change.
 In a nutshell, that is what I learned in 2020.

 in a nutshell: briefly, in a few words, concisely